Multi-Functional Chirp Signalling for Next-Generation Multi-Carrier Wireless Networks: Communications, Sensing and ISAC Perspectives: Chirp-aided Sensing and ISAC

 Note that the range resolution of radar systems employing noncoherent detection is primarily determined by the signal bandwidth.
 Hence, FMCW radar systems targeting short-range applications often harness wideband chirps at millimeter-wave (mmWave) carrier frequencies to achieve precise range resolution, accurately distinguishing small distances between targets.
 However, given the high path loss of the twin-hop mmWave signal, the maximum range becomes limited.
 By contrast, the Doppler resolution depends on the coherent processing interval.
 Additionally, chirp waveforms are resilient to multipath fading due to their low autocorrelation sidelobes and can be efficiently synthesized using low-complexity digital signal processing techniques.
 These appealing properties make chirp waveforms eminently suitable for sensing systems.

 Multi-target estimation can be performed by processing the range-velocity images obtained by the radar.
-Fig. \ref{fig:multi_target} illustrates the target parameter estimation of two targets using the AFDM waveform, where the constant false-alarm rate cell-averaging (CA-CFAR) algorithm is used for the detection of targets relying on the range-velocity images obtained via 2D FFT.
-Then, these detection operations are refined by retaining only the strongest peak for each target, followed by the estimation of the targets' ranges and velocities.
+Fig. \ref{fig:multi_target} illustrates the target parameter estimation performance for a pair of targets using the AFDM waveform, where the constant false-alarm rate cell-averaging (CA-CFAR) algorithm is used for the detection of targets relying on the range-velocity image, {which is formed by applying a fast-time range FFT followed by a slow-time Doppler FFT to the data obtained after the matched-filtering\footnote{ {This consecutive range FFT and Doppler FFT processing is mathematically equivalent to a two-dimensional fast Fourier transform (2D FFT).}}.} Then, these detection operations are refined by retaining only the strongest peak for each target, followed by the estimation of the targets' ranges and velocities.
 Note that AFDM signals are modulated with communication data such that the same waveform is used for both sensing and communications in this scenario.